brecert/macro_transpile/README.md

 # macro_transpile
-transpile a limited subset of crystal to mkb language
+transpile a very limited subset of crystal to mkb language

 ## Todo
 rewrite, the code is an awful mess right now, initially wrote after staying up 30 hours in an attempt to research the internals of crystal-lang